Heraldry of the House of Habsburg: Arms of Dominion of the Austro-Hungarian Empire

 The arms of dominion began to take on their own life of in the 19th century as the idea of the state as independent from the Habsburg dynasty took root.
 They are the national arms borne by a sovereign in his capacity as head of state and represent the state as separate from the person of the monarch or his dynasty.
 That very idea had been, heretofore, foreign to the concept of the Habsburg state.
 The state had been the personal property of the Habsburg dynasty.
-Since the states, territories, and nationalities represented were in many cases only united to the Austro-Hungarian Empire by their historic loyalty to the head of the house of Habsburg as hereditary lord, these full ("grand") arms of the dominion of Austria-Hungary reflect the complex political infrastructure that was necessarily to accommodate the many different nationalities and groupings within the empire after the Austro-Hungarian Compromise of 1867.
+Since the states, territories, and nationalities represented were in many cases only united to the Austro-Hungarian Empire by their historic loyalty to the head of the house of Habsburg as hereditary lord, these full ("grand") arms of the dominion of Austria-Hungary reflect the complex political infrastructure that was necessarily to accommodate the many nationalities and groupings within the empire after the Austro-Hungarian Compromise of 1867.

 Shield of the Austrian part of the empire (1867–1915).